Updated: Jun 28

 I asked some veteran head friends recently for their first-year recollections and the areas for which they felt least prepared.
 Most mentioned initially discrete activities like strategic planning, facility master planning, capital campaigns, board succession planning.
 Several used the same allusion to describe the emotional impact of these experiences: the nightmare of sitting an exam for a class they'd never attended.
 The conversation then turned to big picture skills they lacked--negotiation, reading financial documents, managing Board relationships, stewarding donors--and to contextual realities of headship--the super-public nature of the position, the loneliness.
 Most were fortunate to have mentors from their past to call on, and many had the luxury of heading schools in cities with large numbers of independent schools, but all of these sources came with major limitations.
 Although always eager to help, mentor heads had their own intense school lives, and there was the perceived danger of revealing weakness to a local competitor or receiving school head.

 All of which argues strongly for dedicated mentoring during the first year for heads, experienced or first-time.
 Simple math also makes a strong argument for it.
 Imagine a year-long, 50 hour structure at $100/hr. for a mentor consultant.
 Posed against median head salaries, the sum amounts to an insurance policy at 2% or less of the head's salary.
 Compare this with the discrete cost of another head search ($50K and rising) and the much greater and longer-lasting cultural cost to the community of a brief head tenure and another transition.
-These are the "pay me later" propositions, greater by multiples in their real cost to the school's budget and exponentially greater in their lasting effect on the community of the school.
+These are the "pay me later" propositions, greater many times over in their real cost to the school's budget and exponentially greater in their lasting effect on the community of the school.